EvgeniyMukhamedjanov/liquid-ajax-cart/docs/reference/lineItemQuantityErrorText.md

 # lineItemQuantityErrorText

-The `lineItemQuantityErrorText` configuration parameter sets the error message text that will appear in {% raw %}[`data-ajax-cart-messages="{{ line_item.key }}"`](/reference/data-ajax-cart-messages/){% endraw %} containers when a user tries to set a cart item's quantity higher than the available quantity of the product.
+The `lineItemQuantityErrorText` configuration parameter sets the error message text that appears in {% raw %}[`data-ajax-cart-messages="{{ line_item.key }}"`](/reference/data-ajax-cart-messages/){% endraw %} containers when a user tries to set a cart item's quantity higher than the available quantity of the product.

 By default the text is "*You can't add more of this item to your cart*".